brianshumate/vaultron/README.md

 6. Use the Vault web UI at [https://localhost:8200](https://localhost:8200).
 7. Optionally, use the Consul web UI at [https://localhost:8500](https://localhost:8500) if you chose the Consul storage flavor.
 8. Use the [Vault HTTP API](https://www.vaultproject.io/api/index.html).
-9. Check out and experiment with the examples in the `examples` folders.
+9. Check out and experiment with the examples in the `examples` directories.
 10. Clean up or reset: disassemble Vaultron and clean up Vault data with the `unform` script.

 > **NOTE: The `unform` script attempts to remove most data generated while using Vaultron, including the existing Vault data, logs, and Terraform state — be careful when using it!**